The NRG Approach

 I take building cables very seriously.
 I am proud of what I build, and I stand behind my work 100%.
-If you want to read about why I make cables, you can do so here
+You can read about why I make cables a little further down the page

 I try not to get bogged down with overly-technical terminology and/or industry jargon about the materials I use.
 However, I am upfront about my materials and why I use them, and you can read about that here

 I have a simple cable design and construction philosophy: